 Type 2 Diabetes

 Women with PCOS often have insulin resistance, which means the body doesn’t properly process glucose.
-This raises blood sugar levels, and, in turn, increases the risk of type 2 diabetes.
-Unregulated insulin levels and sugar intake lead to diabetes, so consider taking control of insulin resistance as soon as you are diagnosed.
+This raises blood sugar levels, and, in turn, increases the risk of developing type 2 diabetes.
+Unregulated insulin levels and sugar intake lead to diabetes, so consider taking control of insulin resistance as soon as you get a diagnosis of PCOS.
 If you have intense sugar cravings and trouble losing weight, these are just a couple signs of insulin resistance.

 Cardiovascular Disease

-When you have high blood pressure because of your insulin resistance, it makes it really hard for your body to pump blood and oxygen to your heart.
-Over time, this can lead to heart disease.
-Women with PCOS are twice as likely to experience a cardiovascular disaster like a heart attack or stroke, so here’s another reason to manage your blood pressure.
-Your heart health is at stake when you have PCOS!
+When insulin resistance leads to high blood pressure, it makes it harder for your body to pump blood and oxygen to your heart.
+Over time, this increases the risk of heart disease.
+Women with PCOS are twice as likely to experience a cardiovascular event like a heart attack or stroke linked to PCOS.

 Endometrial Cancer